Where Do I Start?

 - Texas Public Education Grant

-About 80 percent of UNT students work while in school.
-UNT’s Career Center helps 11,200 students to find on-campus and off-campus employment each year.
-The Student Money Management Center provides workshops and confidential, personalized counseling sessions to help students manage their finances.
+UNT’s Career Center helps students find jobs and internships with nearly 20,000 opportunities posted online annually.
+In addition, more than 5,000 students are employed on campus each semester.
+The award-winning Student Money Management Center provides workshops and confidential, personalized counseling sessions to help students manage their finances.